ConnieC14/UNO/README.md

+# UNO Card Sorter
+## Project Description
+This Project is a sample app that simulates an UNO card game.
+Current functionality shows the deck you have and allows you to add card, filter them, and sort them.
+Functionality is to be expanded into a fully functioning card game.

+## Default README Contents
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>